Updated: March 14, 2021

-I remember buying a shirt on impulse online, which turned out to be of great quality and I wear often.
+I remember buying a shirt on impulse online, which turned out to be of great quality and I wear it often.
 Being aware of this positive experience actually made me less impulsive in buying shirts in other online stores.

 The key to avoiding regrettable impulse purchases is mindfulness.
-When your logical brains kicks in, and you start to have second thoughts on buying the item, then give yourself a few minutes to step back.
+When your logical brain kicks in, and you start to have second thoughts on buying the item, then give yourself a few minutes to step back.

 Of course, if you cannot afford it, then you shouldn’t buy it.
 If it’s something necessary, then see if there’s a cheaper alternative, or find ways to accommodate it within your budget.